seanmorris/pib/README.md

 When compiled as a `dynamic` or `shared` extension, it will produce the library `libxml.so`.

-This actual `php-libxml` extension must be statically compiled.
+This actual `php-libxml` extension must be statically compiled, but `libxml` may be loaded as a shared library.

 ---